animocabrands/ethereum-contracts-core_library/README.md

 #### Openzeppelin Test Environment

 The Openzeppelin test environment configuration file defines the environment setup for running [Mocha](https://mochajs.org/) + [Chai](https://www.chaijs.com/) based test suites using Openzeppelin's testing framework, which includes a local [ganache blockchain](https://github.com/trufflesuite/ganache-core) with unlocked accounts and tools.
-Once this core library project is included as a dependency of your host NodeJS project, the configuration file can be found in **node_modules/@animoca/ethereum-contracts-core/test-environment.config.js**
+Once this core library project is included as a dependency of your host NodeJS project, the configuration file can be found in **node_modules/@animoca/ethereum-contracts-core_library/test-environment.config.js**

 #### Truffle Config

 The Truffle configuration file defines the configuration properties used by the Truffle framework.
-Once this core library project is included as a dependency of your host NodeJS project, the configuration file can be found in **node_modules/@animoca/ethereum-contracts-core/truffle-config.js**
+Once this core library project is included as a dependency of your host NodeJS project, the configuration file can be found in **node_modules/@animoca/ethereum-contracts-core_library/truffle-config.js**

 #### Truffle Security

 The Truffle Security configuration file defines the configuration properties used by the [MythX Security Analysis Truffle plugin](https://www.npmjs.com/package/truffle-security) to provide static analysis for security vulnerabilities during Truffle's contract compilation process.
-Once this core library project is included as a dependency of your host NodeJS project, the configuration file can be found in **node_modules/@animoca/ethereum-contracts-core/truffle-security.js**
+Once this core library project is included as a dependency of your host NodeJS project, the configuration file can be found in **node_modules/@animoca/ethereum-contracts-core_library/truffle-security.js**

 ### Scripts

+This core library project provides some helpful scripts for the development of your Solidity-based project.
+These can be found in **node_modules/@animoca/ethereum-contracts-core_library/scripts/**.

-+ **oz-compile.sh** - Compiles the Solidity contracts using the Openzeppelin testing framework.
++ **oz-compile.sh** - Compiles the Solidity contracts using the Openzeppelin CLI.
-+ **oz-test.sh** - Compiles and runs the Mocha + Chai based test suites usingOpenzeppelin's testing framework.
++ **oz-test.sh** - Compiles and runs the Mocha + Chai based test suites using Openzeppelin's testing framework.
 + **migrate.sh** - Executes the Truffle migration scripts to deploy the contracts on Truffle's Ganache local blockchain.
 + **coverage.sh** - Executes Truffle coverage tests on the Solidity contracts.